The Project 📹

 That command is a bit of a beast, so here’s a breakdown of how it works:

-• --add-metadata: This flag will grab the description information from the YouTube video and encode it into the downloaded video file.
+: This flag will grab the description information from the YouTube video and encode it into the downloaded video file.-i "https://www.youtube.com/watch?list=PLq1vmb-z7PpQt2PDNUr7XOzBjWAOWf0Rt"

-• --sleep-interval 3 --max-sleep-interval 10: This one is important.
-If YouTube thinks you’re a robot trying to download hundreds and hundreds of videos from their site, they will ratelimit you by giving you an 429 Error when you try to download, and eventually they’ll blacklist you.
+when you try to download, and eventually they’ll blacklist you.
 This command makes it so that your computer will pause for a random amount of time (between 1 and 10) between downloading each video.
-This will make it less likely that you get blocked/rate-limited.
+This will make it less likely that you get blocked/rate-limited.--merge-output-format mp4

-• --merge-output-format mp4: This just means “make sure the final file is in the mp4 format”.
+: This just means “make sure the final file is in themp4

-• --embed-thumbnail: This grabs the YouTube video thumbnail, and embeds it into the downloaded file.
+: This grabs the YouTube video thumbnail, and embeds it into the downloaded file.--playlist-start 1

 We run that command, and go get a coffee. ☕